-Indonesia Islands form the world's largestarchipelago.
-In total there are over 17 thousand islands, many of which are uninhabited.
+The islands of Indonesia form the largest archipelago on the planet.
+In total, there are over 17 thousand islands, many of which are uninhabited.
 Each island has its own characteristics and attractions.
-But they all differ exotic nature and beautiful beaches.
-Indonesia is the island of the Malay Archipelago and the western part of the island of New Guinea.
-The territory of the state is washed by the Indian and Pacific Oceans.
-On the island of Kalimantan land border pass, which separates Indonesia from Malaysia.
-On the island of New Guinea, the country borders with Papua New Guinea, and on the island of Timor - East Timor.
+But all of them are distinguished by exotic nature and beautiful beaches.
+Indonesia occupies the islands of the Malay Archipelago and the western part of the island of New Guinea.
+The territory of the state is washed by the waters of the Indian and Pacific Oceans.
+The land border separating Indonesia from Malaysia passes on the island of Kalimantan.
+On the island of New Guinea, the country borders on Papua New Guinea, and on the island of Timor - on East Timor.

-The Republic of Indonesia is the fourth in the worldlargest population.
-The country is known, above all, thanks to the excellent resorts.
-The largest island of Indonesia: Java, Sumatra, Kalimantan and Bali.
-They are popular with tourists, as they have all the conditions for quality recreation.
-The most famous was the island of Bali, where it is always lively.
-It is a volcanic area of land with a population of about 3.1 million.
-Man.
-Not far from the island of Bali is Lombok.
-There are fewer tourist facilities, more space and wild beaches.
-In the north of the island is a mountain of Gunung Rinjani, which is seeking to conquer many travelers.
-Most respectable place Indonesia - Jimbaran and Nusa Dua.
+The Republic of Indonesia has the fourth largest population in the world.
+The country is known primarily for its excellent resorts.
+The largest islands in Indonesia are Java, Sumatra, Kalimantan and Bali.
+They are popular with tourists, as they have all the conditions for a quality rest.
+The most famous island is Bali, where it is always lively.
+It is a volcanic land area with a population of about 3.1 million.
+Not far from Bali is the island of Lombok.
+There are fewer tourist sites, more space and wild beaches.
+In the north of the island is Mount Gunung Rinjani, which many travelers aspire to conquer.
+The most respectable places in Indonesia are Jimbaran and Nusa Dua.

-Check the islands of Indonesia began 45 thousand years ago.
+The settling of the islands of Indonesia began 45 thousand years ago.
 The earliest settlers are considered representatives of the Negroid race.
-They are subsequently occurred are the Indonesian people, like the Papuans and the cube.
-The current population of the country is represented by Madurese people, Sunda and Javanese.
+From them later came such Indonesian peoples as the Papuans and Cuba.
+The modern population of this country is represented by Madurians, Sunda and Javanese.
 Colonizers from Europe came to the islands in the 16th century.
-Their penetration due to the greater demand for herbs and spices that are abundant in this area.
-During the domination of the islands at different times rivaled the United Kingdom, Portugal, the Netherlands, Spain.
-Indonesia gained independence in 1945,
+Their penetration is explained by the great demand for spices and spices that grew in abundance in this area.
+Great Britain, Portugal, the Netherlands, Spain competed for dominance over the islands at different times.
+Indonesia gained independence in 1945.

-The islands of Indonesia are located in the wet, equatorial climate.
-On some islands the climate is sub-equatorial.
-The air temperature in the lowland areas is about 26 degrees. small temperature changes with the seasons.
-In mountainous areas at high altitudes sometimes freeze.
-On the islands of high humidity (not less than 80%).
-In Indonesia, there is a rainy season between December and April.
-At this time, there are showers and thunderstorms.
+The islands of Indonesia are located in a humid, equatorial climate.
+On some islands, the climate is subequatorial.
+The air temperature in the flat areas is about +26 degrees.
+The temperature varies slightly with the seasons.
+In mountainous areas at high altitudes there are sometimes frosts.
+The islands have high humidity (at least 80%).
+Indonesia has a rainy season between December and April.
+At this time, the country is experiencing heavy rains with thunderstorms.
 The dry season lasts from May to November.
-This seasonality is associated with the change of the monsoon.
+This seasonality is associated with the change of monsoons..